Portable (gasoline) generators

 - Building Application for Permit: Provide a Building Application for Permit that includes: site address, description of work, contractor(s), the total cost of work to be performed, permit applicant contact information, etc.

-- Contractor Registration: The Electrical Contractor installing the generator is required to be registered with the City of Wheaton, please see Contractor Registration Guidelines.
+- Contractor Requirements: The Electrical Contractor installing the generator is required to be registered with the City of Wheaton, please see Contractor Requirements.

-- Product Information Sheets: Provide two (2) copies of the manufacturer’s product information for the generator, fuel tank if larger than 110 gallons, transfer switch as well as associated equipment information.
+- Product Installation Specifications: Provide two (2) copies of the manufacturer’s product installation specifications for the generator, fuel tank if larger than 110 gallons, transfer switch as well as associated equipment information.